omershachar/OP-repos/README.md

 # OP-repos
-Exercises for the open university
+Exercises from the open university